gainax2k1/games_db/README.md

 This will include:
 - text based interface
 - adding/removing/editing games to the database
-- sorting by genre
+- sorting and searching by name
-- searching by name or genre
+- color coded genre and platform
 - saving to file (in .CSV)

 Future goals to potentially include: